-The following table describes the servicing defect remedies framework. \\
+The following table describes the servicing defect remedies framework.

 Step Action Fannie Mae will determine whether to send a notice of servicing defect or a demand for a servicing remedy based on the requirements in the following table.
 If Fannie Mae determines that the servicing defect resulting from a servicing violation that Then Fannie Mae will can be reasonably corrected by the seller/servicer issue a notice of servicing defect. is uncorrectable by the seller/servicer; is not corrected by the seller/servicer during the servicing correction period, if applicable; or caused or will cause Fannie Mae losses, expense or damages, notwithstanding any servicing correction issue a demand for a servicing remedy.
-1 to be uncorrectable.
+1 In certain limited circumstances, a servicing defect resulting from a servicing violation may be deemed to be uncorrectable.
 A servicing violation may be deemed uncorrectable if it resulted from a servicing defect that • extinguishes the lien, security interest or other property interest, or the lien, security interest or other property interest becomes inadequate for the realization against the related mortgaged premises for the benefit of the security; • causes irreparable damage to the physical improvements to the property or renders the property uninhabitable; • is a result of a foreclosure sale to a third-party purchaser, completed short sale, or completed Mortgage Release (deed-in-lieu of foreclosure) that was not compliant with the Lender Contract; • extinguishes Fannie Mae's ability to either file an insurance claim or seek full recovery of an insurance claim amount, for all insurance or guarantee types; or • results in a property that was not preserved and maintained in accordance with the Lender Contact, and, following acquisition of the property, Fannie Mae needs to make any repairs to the property as a result of the seller/servicer's failure to preserve and maintain the property in accordance with the Lender Contract.
 Note: Fannie Mae's determination that a servicing defect is uncorrectable or is a servicing repurchase defect may be appealed by the seller/servicer as outlined in Servicer Responses to a Demand.
-In the event the appeal results in the determination that a servicing defect could be corrected, the initial claim amount, for all insurance or guarantee types; of results in a property that was not preserved and mand, following acquisition of the property, Fannie Maresult of the seller/servicer's failure to preserve and Contract.
-Note: Fannie Mae's determination that a servicing of defect may be appealed by the seller/servicer as out event the appeal results in the determination that a or aintained in accordance with the Lender Contact, e needs to make any repairs to the property as a maintain the property in accordance with the Lender efect is uncorrectable or is a servicing repurchase lined in Servicer Responses to a Demand.
-In the servicing defect could be corrected, the initial claim amount, for all insurance or guarantee types; of results in a property that was not preserved and mand, following acquisition of the property, Fannie Maresult of the seller/servicer's failure to preserve and Contract.
-Note: Fannie Mae's determination that a servicing defect may be appealed by the seller/servicer as out or an aintained in accordance with the Lender Contact, eneeds to make any repairs to the property as a maintain the property in accordance with the Lender efect is uncorrectable or is a servicing repurchase lined in Servicer Responses to a Demand.
-In the servicing defect could be corrected, the initial ithdrawn, Fannie Mae will issue a notice of servicing ер Action If the notice is a Then the notice must contain notice of a servicing defect the specific servicing violation(s) and/or related servicing defect(s), and the servicing correction period. demand for a servicing repurchase remedy the specific servicing violation(s) and/or related servicing defect(s), the time frame for completing the repurchase, details regarding the calculation of the repurchase price as outlined in the Guides, and information regarding the seller/servicer's right to appeal and time frame for appeal. demand for a servicing alternative remedy the specific servicing violation(s) and/or related servicing defect(s), the time frame for completing the servicing alternative remedy, the servicing alternative remedy amount, including a breakdown of the servicing alternative remedy amount, and information regarding the seller/servicer's right to appeal and time frame for appeal.
+In the event the appeal results in the determination that a servicing defect could be corrected, the initial demand for a servicing remedy will be considered withdrawn, Fannie Mae will issue a notice of servicing defect, and the seller/servicer may correct such servicing defect during the servicing correction period set forth in the notice of servicing defect.
+The notice of servicing defect or demand for a servicing remedy must include the information in the following table, as applicable.

+Step Action If the notice is a Then the notice must contain notice of a servicing defect the specific servicing violation(s) and/or related servicing defect(s), and the servicing correction period. demand for a servicing repurchase remedy the specific servicing violation(s) and/or related servicing defect(s), the time frame for completing the repurchase, details regarding the calculation of the repurchase price as outlined in the Guides, and information regarding the seller/servicer's right to appeal and time frame for appeal. demand for a servicing alternative remedy the specific servicing violation(s) and/or related servicing defect(s), the time frame for completing the servicing alternative remedy, the servicing alternative remedy amount, including a breakdown of the servicing alternative remedy amount, and information regarding the seller/servicer's right to appeal and time frame for appeal.